liam-wiltshire/talks/machinelearning/content.md

 - First off, we thought - no problem - most of our data is normalised, so we have a country_id, a currency_id etc.
 - However, this brings challenges - the distance between country_id 1 and country_id 2 is less than between country_id 4 and country_id 50
+ - So the distance between Australia and Austria would be 1, but the distance between Australia and New Zealand would be 160?!
 - This could then skew our results.